LuisPenafiel/Body_Signals_of_Smoking---AWS-Terraform-testing/README.md

   - Simplified `user_data` by removing git clone, relying on S3 sync.
 - **Security Enhancements**:
   - Adjusted IAM role `ec2_s3_read_role` for minimal permissions (`s3:Get*`, `s3:List*`).
-  - Attempted to restrict SSH to a specific IP, but reverted to `0.0.0.0/0` temporarily.
+  - Attempted to restrict SSH to a specific IP, but reverted to `0.0.0.0/0` temporarily. ### to be adress in the future to make it stricter
 - **Scalability Exploration**:
   - Considered Lambda, but postponed due to complexity.
   - Reverted to basic configuration after failures (e.g., invalid AMI, sync errors).